 A little further is the University of Toronto St. George Campus.
 Here you’ll find striking gothic architecture and ample green space along with pedestrian and cyclist friendly streets where your dog can stroll and sniff all day long.
 You can also walk through Yorkville and its fancy shmancy shops.
 Many welcome dogs, including the Holt Renfrew and the Manulife Centre.

-For an extra treat, hop on the Bloor-Danforth Subway Line and head west a few stops to High Park, Toronto’s largest city park and a dog-friendly green.
+For an extra treat, head to High Park, Toronto’s largest city park and a dog-friendly green.
 Locals make use of its multi-use recreational trails all year long for walking, cycling, cross-country skiing and more.
 The park’s off-leash area, affectionately named Dog Hill, is a prime destination for almost every dog owner in town.
 While you’re there, check out the 14-hectare Grenadier Pond.
 You’ll be hard-pressed to find a more peaceful place in town.

 And no dog lover’s visit to Toronto is complete without a visit to the Dog Fountain in Berczy Park near St. Lawrence Market.
 Featuring 27 cast-iron canines, it became an instant Instagram sensation when it was unveiled in 2017.
 Your dog deserves this photo op.

 If your pet needs some extra attention, a number of specialized doggie spas in the area can attend to every need, from nail care to aromatic coat treatments.
 Billed as Toronto’s Downtown Doggie Oasis, Tail Spin offers a full menu of spa services, à la carte grooming and add-ons like breath freshening, anti-itch treatments and dematting (belly rubs are free).
 Tire Biter offers grooming services as well as playcare, kennel-free boarding, dog walking and cat and puppy visits.